SidonTheTroll/cave-of-ordeals/English/Grammar/job-application.md

 Signature: Nipun Dubey
 ```

 #### Q/ You are Rohan Khanna of 149, Circular Road, Panipat.
-Write an application to the manager, DAB Senior Secondary School, Panipat in response to an advertisement for the post of a Music teacher in that school.
+Write an application to the manager, DAV Senior Secondary School, Panipat in response to an advertisement for the post of a Music teacher in that school.

     149
     Circular Road